nrfconnect/sdk-edge-ai/doc/libraries/nrf_edgeai.rst

 The library is configured through Kconfig in the nRF Connect SDK build system.
 Enable support by setting:

-* :kconfig:option:`CONFIG_EDGEAI` — Enables the NRF Edge AI library and integration.
+* :kconfig:option:`CONFIG_EDGEAI` — Enables the nRF Edge AI library and integration.

 Related options include: